The internet can be a fantastic educational tool, but without parental control software and careful supervision it can

 The free software only covers one device and lacks some of the sneakier features of the premium editions (including silent monitoring of WhatsApp conversations and the ability to listen to Skype calls), but it's still a well-rounded tool if you're concerned about your kids' safety.

 Keyloggers have something of a bad reputation online, as they're often used by crooks hoping to capture passwords and bank details, but they can be a force for good too, and Spyrix's features enable you to see what your children have been up to.

 Although it's dubbed parental control software, it's really a monitoring program; it doesn't stop the kids getting up to no good, but it does let you see exactly what they've done.
 If you want content blocking too, premium subscriptions start at US$59 (about £45, AU$75).

-That means it isn't really appropriate for younger children's computers, but it may be appropriate for older children if you suspect online bullying or other unpleasantness.
+That means it isn't really appropriate for younger children's computers, but it may be useful for older children if you suspect online bullying or other unpleasantness.